TANYA'S

 Symptoms of high phosphorus levels may include weakness, an unsteady walk, itching and scratching, loss of appetite, twitching and weight loss.

-Your vet may say that your cat's phosphorus levels are within normal limits, but the high end of the normal range actually applies to kittens rather than to adult cats, particularly those with CRF.
-Dr Katherine James of the Veterinary Information Network and Dr Larry Nagode of Ohio State University strongly recommend actively controlling phosphorus levels once they are above 1.9 mmol/L/l (US: 6 mg/dl).
+Your vet may say that your cat's phosphorus levels are within normal limits, but the high end of the normal range actually applies to kittens rather than to adult cats, particularly those with CKD.
+You should aim to actively control phosphorus levels once they are above 1.9 mmol/L (US: 6 mg/dl).
+This can be done by feeding a low phosphorus food (usually a therapeutic kidney diet) or by adding odourless, tasteless phosphorus binders to your cat's food, see below.

 Potassium (K+)